FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/your-first-search.md

 In case you skipped previous sections please read more about the configuration [here](/documentation/4.x/configuration).

 First, you want to change the `url`, `channel`, `version` and possibly the `api` attributes.
-If you don't know the channel name or FACT-Finder version, please refer to your FACT-Finder UI.
+If you don't know the channel name or FactFinder version, please refer to your FactFinder UI.

 ```html
 <ff-communication url="https://your-ff.fact-finder.de/ContextName"